cjkoepke/genesisprotools-docs/docs/guides/getting-started/README.md

 > Diminishing repetitious tasks in favor of faster and more reliable startup-time has a direct impact on profit.

 ## Requirements
-Genesis Pro Tools includes some basic dependencies for development, both of which are open-source and have their own documentations available to the public.
+Genesis Pro Tools requires some minimum dependencies for development, both of which are open-source and have their own documentations available to the public.
 For convenience, we have added some basic instructions for installing these requirements on your machine.

 Exhaustive instructions can be found at the linked documentation under each requirement.